 The final result of this first collaboration is now on show at the Menil Collection in Houston, Texas (September 26, 2020 – June 20, 2021).

-Grayson Perry's most recent tapestry, Very Large Very Expensive Abstract Painting is on display at Victoria Mirò as part of the exhibition 'The MOST Specialest Relationship' (15 September – 31 October 2020), among other works conceived during and after his US trip for the three-part documentary Grayson Perry’s Big American Roadtrip.
+Grayson Perry's most recent tapestry, Very Large Very Expensive Abstract Painting was on display at Victoria Mirò as part of the exhibition 'The MOST Specialest Relationship' (15 September – 31 October 2020), among other works conceived during and after his US trip for the three-part documentary Grayson Perry’s Big American Roadtrip.

 Prints made at Factum Arte for the acclaimed Ghanain artist El Anatsui were on display at October Gallery (Focus on El Anatsui, 15th July - 29th August 2020) and as part of the first major retrospective in Europe, El Anatsui: Triumphant Scale at Kunstmuseum Bern (13th March - 1st November 2020).

 From July 4th to December 13th 2020, the Lost Paintings re-created by Factum Arte in collaboration with Sky Arte and Ballandi Arts are on display in the exhibition Nothing is lost (Nulla è perduto) in the town of Illegio, Italy.
 Displaying recreations of paintings by Vermeer, Monet, Van Gogh, Marc, Klimt, de Lempicka, and Sutherland, Nulla è perduto focused on the artists´ biographies, the character of the original paintings and the discussions that accompany their recreations.
 The exhibition was curated by Don Alessio Geretti.

 Factum Arte has been working with the Cabildo de Gran Canaria since early 2019 on a project to record and re-materialise an exact facsimile of ‘Cave No. 6’, which has been incorporated into the UNESCO World Heritage List in July 2019.
 The facsimile has been installed by our team in January 2020 and will be on permanent view at the new Risco Caído Interpretation Centre in the town of Artenara.